mattbierner/ssf.js/README.md

 ## Formatting Syntax ##

 SSF format tokens come in two flavors, simple and expanded.
-The expanded syntax can express any simple token and allows alignment and formatter options.
-The two can be mixed and matched in the same statement.
+The expanded syntax can express any simple token and allows specifying alignment and formatter options.
+The two can be mixed in the same format string.

 ### Simple Syntax ###
-Simple tokens are of the form '@PATH' where PATH is a period delineated path like one written in unquoted Javascript code.
+Simple tokens are of the form '@PATH' where PATH is a period delineated path, like one written in unquoted Javascript code.

     ssf.format("@a", input) -> PATH = input.a